w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 **Batch (size)**: the hyperparameter of gradient descent that controls the number of training samples to work through before the model's internal parameters are updated.

-- Typically batch size is a multiple of the power of two (16, 32, 64,...)
+- Typically, batch size is a multiple of the power of two (16, 32, 64,...)
-- Too small batch size can compromise the stability of the learning phase
+- A too-small batch size can compromise the stability of the learning phase
 - The larger the batch size, the more video memory is used! (check your GPU specs)
 - Empirically, the batch size may be (at least) equal to the number of classes